Home > 4th Grade Language Arts > Quizzes > Grade 4 English Language Writing - Improving Vocabulary

 Lizzie said that she had a secret to tell us.

-7. Without changing the meaning of the sentence, select the best choice to replace the word or words in italics.
+18. Without changing the meaning of the sentence, choose the best replacement for the word in italics.

 We all agreed it had been a bad day.

-20. Without changing the meaning of the sentence, select the best choice to replace the word or words in italics.
+20. Without changing the meaning of the sentence, choose the best replacement for the word in italics.